aaronbloomfield/nws/hws/pingcmd/index.md

 The other thread (the one not sniffing) should receive input (via `input()`) until the user enters "quit".
 Any input received (other than "quit", which just exits) will be sent to the server as an ping payload.
 Any response from the server will be displayed to the screen.
 Note that, since any exit (from the "quit" command) needs to exit *both* threads, so use `os._exit(0)`.

+#### Hints

+This section will have links to the various code parts gone over in lecture about how to do what...

 ### Sample output

 #### Execution run 1

-The first execution run has a lot of debugging information to help you trace how it will work.
+The first execution run has a lot of debugging information to help one trace how it works.
 That debugging output always has the string "debug:" in it, includes time with milliseconds, and prints out a packet summary via `pkt.summary()`.

 Client side: